-The Company operates a share option scheme for the purpose of providing incentives and rewards to eligible participants who contribute to the success of the Group's operations.
+The Company operates a share option scheme.
 Employees (including Directors) of the Group receive remuneration in the form of share-based payments, whereby employees render services in exchange for equity instruments ("equity-settled transactions").
 The cost of equity-settled transactions with employees is measured by reference to the fair value at the date at which they are granted.
 The fair value is determined by an external valuer using a binomial model.